rithulkamesh/ideabank/README.md

 ## Credits

 - [`Togglebit`](https://github.com/togglebyte) - For the Idea
-- [`Lucas Fernog`](https://github.com/lucasfernog) - For helping me add a filter to avoid repetition in code
+- [`Lucas`](https://github.com/lucasfernog) - For helping me add a filter to avoid repetition in code